WHAT IS A NUTRITIONAL & IRIDOLOGY CONSULTATION

 “I booked an appointment with Siobhán in the hope that I would be able to find “a cure” for my poor energy levels and my acne covered skin.
 Having taken medication for my acne for more than ten years in the past.
 My skin is now better than I can ever remember I now have a healthy relationship with food and healthy eating and value the importance of whole, real, organic, Irish produce.”

 Note from Siobhán Shinnors on Nutrition,

 I have a keen interest and experience in gut health and the impact it has on mental health.
 I have been exploring & studying nutrition for over 25years.

-I learned about wild foods initially in London of all places and by an Iranian woman that cured herself of cancer.
-It was around this time I began a long journey with the power of raw foods then.
-I use regularly fermented foods and wild foods for both food and medicine in my daily diet.
+I was first introduced to wild foods and foraging in London of all places and by an Iranian woman that cured herself of cancer.
+It was around this time I began a long journey of exploring the power of raw food.
+I recommend regular use of fermented foods and wild foods for both food and medicine in the daily diet.
 I am a firm believer in juicing and ‘eating for free’ to get super nutrient rich food into us without big costs.
 I believe food should be simple and enjoyable.

-The more we complicate our food with fancy recipes the further away from nutrition we get.
-Keep the decadent fancy recipes for parties and special occasions, after all most people want changes to be practical and to fit into a busy schedule.
+The more we complicate our food with fancy recipes the further away from real nutrition we get.
+I suggest that the fancy recipes be kept for parties and special occasions, after all most people want changes to be practical and to fit into a busy schedule.

-It is important to remember food is only one part of the equation in overall health.
-Emotions are a powerful play in our everyday lives and impact strongly on our health for example eating under stress can completely suspend our digestive juices.
+Of course food is only one part of the equation in overall health.
+Emotions are a powerful play in our everyday lives and impact strongly on our health as eating under stress can completely suspend our digestive juices.
 Then we must question how much is being absorbed and assimilated.
 I recommended whole food supplementation if appropriate during a 'hand holding period' to support recovery.